heypoom/arona/README.md

 - **voice input**: uses OpenAI's Whisper model to accept voice inputs
 - **communication with multiple agents**: multiple agent instances can communicate with other agents.
 - **external actions**: Arona can interact with the outside world by executing actions, e.g. search on Google, send an email, etc.
-- **time travelling and debugging**: as Arona prompts and actions are logged as pure JSON objects, time-travelling and branching is possible.
+- **time travelling, branching and logging**: as Arona prompts, states and actions are logged as pure JSON objects, time-travelling and branching is possible.
 - **data source insights**: you can supply data sources that Arona can look into (e.g. SQL databases)

 ### How does it work?